KiranMPrajapati/TalentMatrix/README.md

 `streamlit run app/run.py`

-- To run the Flask app:

-`python app.py`

 ## Evaluation
 For evaluation, I am using [TorchMetrics](https://lightning.ai/docs/torchmetrics/stable/), a library that provides a wide range of metrics for machine learning models in PyTorch.
 TorchMetrics ensures consistency and reliability in metric computation across training, validation, and testing phases.